dmitrykap1an/MusicBands-lab8/README.md

 # MusicBands/Lab8

-This is a toy-project the sole goal of each was for me to learn to use JetpackCompose for Android application as per my university assignment.
-The code quality was not of concern for this project.
-The code base violates the basic OOP principles, there also are some general architecture problems.
+This is a toy-project the sole goal of each was for me to learn to use Jetpack Compose for Android application as per my university assignment.The code base violates the basic OOP principles, there also are some general architecture problems.
 The assignment has had strict and unreasonable requirements to use outdated technologies in ways that were